Human Services Department

 Entitlements

-A District Sales Tax contribution of $2,000,000, comprised of $1,000,000 from Measure G and $1,000,000 from Measure K, continues to fund 24-hour, service-enriched shelters and transitional housing located in unincorporated areas of the County and staffing and operational support for other housing and homelessness programs, services, and accessible housing for residents struggling with housing stability and homelessness.
+A District Sales Tax Contribution of $2,000,000, comprised of $1,000,000 from Measure G and $1,000,000 from Measure K, continues to fund 24-hour, service-enriched shelters and transitional housing located in unincorporated areas of the County and staffing and operational support for other housing and homelessness programs, services, and accessible housing for residents struggling with housing stability and homelessness.
 The Housing for Health division leverages these funds to provide homelessness programs, services and accessible housing for the most vulnerable populations.

 Workforce Innovation Opportunities Act/Veteran’s Services/Public Guardian

-The Proposed Budget recommends status quo staffing of 16.0 FTE positions, including negotiated salary and benefit increases.
-Appropriations total $5,986,307, funded by revenues of $5,245,908 and a General Fund contribution of $740,399.The Workforce Innovation Opportunities Act budget includes a $474,337 decrease in funding from the National Dislocated Workers Grant and Regional Equity and Recovery Partnership Grant, which expired and ended the employment training program provided by Goodwill.
-Expenditures decreased by $453,000 corresponding with the loss of the grant funding and employment training program.
+The budget increased expenses by $60,248 and increased revenues by $6,398 from increase of $269,078 in expenses and revenue from year-end rebudgets.
+The Workforce Innovation Opportunities Act budget included a $474,337 decrease in funding from the National Dislocated Workers Grant and Regional Equity and Recovery Partnership Grant, which expired and ended the employment training program provided by Goodwill, with a decrease of $453,000 in corresponding expenses.

 Emerging Issues